 The One Thing by Gary Keller

-Recommended by Tobias Meier, Amazon marketplace power-seller, The One Thing reveals the powerful concept of focusing on only one thing at a time and its implications for success in both the personal and professional realms.
+The second to last addition to the list of books leaders read was recommended by Tobias Meier, Amazon marketplace power-seller.
+The One Thing reveals the powerful concept of focusing on only one thing at a time and its implications for success in both the personal and professional realms.
 Marketed mainly for those in the business realm, this book is aimed towards those who are single-minded in their goals to success and who are ready to narrow their focus to extraordinary lengths.
 Meir says, “It’s a great reminder of the value of focus and clarity of your priorities for achieving your goals.”

 A Little Bonus – Science Fiction!